mage-ai/mage-ai/README.md

 ![image](https://user-images.githubusercontent.com/99209078/171302101-1c0de1a6-6c40-46cc-9563-73734e7fe2f5.png)

-In `Suggested actions`, you can edit and apply suggested data cleaning actions. `Reports` provides feature-specific reports statistics that make it obvious if there are missing, duplicates, or anomalies in your data.
+In `Suggested actions`, you can edit and apply suggested data cleaning actions. `Reports` provides feature-specific reports statistics that make it obvious if there are missing values, duplicates, or anomalies in your data.

 In addition, the dashboard displays column-specific summaries, further suggestions, and `Visualizations`.
 These help you identify correlations between your features, which sometimes leads to data leakage.
 Since Mage is open source, these charts and visualizations are customizable. 😉